andreignatius/fin-eng-cpp/README.md

 4. Compile and run using either of the following scripts
   - **For windows OS, run in console: `./build_and_run.bat`**
   - **For Mac OS, run in console: `./build_and_run.sh`**

+### Project Output
+- For Log files, see /output directory for .txt files
+- For Risk computations, see /output directory for .json files.

 ## Notable Assumptions
 ### Bond Pricing